cscart/docs/en/install/digitalocean.rst

 .. note::

-    You’ll need a SSH-client to connect to your server, execute the configuration script, and install CS-Cart.
+    You’ll need an SSH client to connect to your server, execute the configuration script, and install CS-Cart.
 Here are free, commonly-used SSH-clients:

     * Mac OS X: Terminal, iTerm 2
     * Linux: Terminal, KDE Konsole, XTerm